-The Living In Your Watershed patch is designed for Junior Girl Scouts, but may be enjoyed by older Girl Scouts as well.
-Girls must complete all 6 activities to earn the patch.
+The Living In Your Watershed patch is designed for Girl Scouts and Boy Scouts in Grade 4, but may be enjoyed by older Scouts as well.
+Scouts must complete all 6 activities to earn the patch.

 - 1. Rivers, lakes and bays are waterways that can be found in our watershed.
 Find out the characteristics of each one.
 Is there a river, lake or bay near your home? - 2.
 Water is a natural resource.
 Compare a natural resource with a man-made resource. - 3.
 What is a watershed?
 How does a watershed work? - 4.
 What is your watershed address?
 Using a topographic map, find out your watershed address. - 5.
 Find out the three types of water pollution.
 Water pollution is often described by its source.
 Compare point source and non-point source pollution.
 Why is non-point source pollution such a threat to our watersheds? - 6.
 There are some very simple ways to reduce the pollution that travels from our neighborhoods to our waterways.
 Find out 4 ways we can reduce non-point source pollution.